HackYourFuture/React/week3/possible-qa-exercises/1-copy-to-clipboard/README.md

 Can you make a hook that takes a user input and copies it to their computer's clipboard?

-1. Create a new application via `create-react-app`
+1. Create a new application via `npm create vite`
 2. Add a new component, with a simple text field the user can type in.
 3. Add another component consisting of a button.
 4. Store the user's entry.
 (Bonus question: How should you store this value?
 In the component?
 Context API?
 App.js?)